unitaryfund/unitary.fund/posts/_markdown/2021-member-announcement.md

 Today, Unitary Fund is proud to announce our new corporate member program.
 We thank these organizations for their support and look forward to their further contributions in the coming year.

-The corporate member program contributes to Unitary Fund’s work on a recurring, annual basis, and consists of two tiers: cCore members and supporting members. core members' contributions start at $100k annually and supporting member’s contributions start at $25k annually.
+The corporate member program contributes to Unitary Fund’s work on a recurring, annual basis, and consists of two tiers: cCore members and supporting members.
+Core members' contributions start at $100,000 annually and supporting members' contributions start at $25,000 annually.
 Additionally, core members are a part of the Unitary Fund’s Strategic Board which reviews strategy, budget, impact, and recommendation’s quarterly.

 ## Unitary Fund Core Members: IBM and Accenture